ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_WGCNA.md

 The minimum module size and soft thresholding power should be selected where the scale free topology model fit is above 0.8 and mean connectivity under the hundreds.

+> [!CAUTION]
-Keep in mind that <i>errors can result from a combination of high soft thresholding power or minimum module size values</i>, as this will create a small number of very large modules that may not be strongly correlated.
+> Keep in mind that <i>errors can result from a combination of high soft thresholding power or minimum module size values</i>, as this will create a small number of very large modules that may not be strongly correlated.

 <b>Lastly,</b> select a cut height to merge close modules.
 It is recommended to select a cut height of 0.25, which corresponds to a 0.75 correlation.
 The dendrogram that displays the clustering of module eigengenes (ME) shows the selected cut height.